korewireless/OmniCore-Sample-Apps/Go/docs/DeviceApi.md

     subscriptionId := "subscriptionId_example" // string | Subscription ID
     registryId := "registryId_example" // string | Registry ID
     deviceId := "deviceId_example" // string | Device ID
     updateMask := "updateMask_example" // string | Required.
 Only updates the device fields indicated by this mask.
 The field mask must not be empty, and it must not contain fields that are immutable or only set by the server.
-Mutable top-level fields: credentials,log_level, blocked, and metadata device := *openapiclient.NewUpdateDevice() // UpdateDevice | application/json
+Mutable top-level fields: credentials,logLevel, blocked,policy and metadata device := *openapiclient.NewDevice("Id_example") // Device | application/json

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)